PennyLaneAI/qml/README.md

 ## Contributing

-You can contribute by submitting a demo via pull request implementing a recent quantum computing paper/result.
+You can contribute by submitting a demo via a pull request implementing a recent quantum computing paper/result.

 ### Adding demos